akka/akka-management/docs/src/main/paradox/bootstrap/recipes.md

 ### Cluster singletons

-Deployments order pods by pod state and then time spent ready when deciding which to remove first.
-This works well with cluster singletons as they are typically removed last and then the cluster singletons move to the the oldest new pod.
+Deployments used to order pods by pod state and then time spent ready when deciding which to remove first.
+This worked well with cluster singletons as they were typically removed last and then the cluster singletons would move to the oldest new pod.
+However, since Kubernetes v1.22, this is no longer the default behaviour for Kubernetes deployments thus we advise the use of `PodDeletionCost` extension from @ref:[Akka Kubernetes Rolling Update](../rolling-update-kubernetes.md).

 ### External traffic